vbookshelf/Thumb-Drive-App-Concept/README.md

 - Installation can be done offline
 - User double clicks a file to install and run
 - Entire app  can be shared on a thumb drive

+## Download from Kaggle

-- Code is stored in a Kaggle dataset and not on GitHub because GitHub has a file size limit
+The code is stored in a Kaggle dataset and not on GitHub because GitHub has a file size limit.
+XXXXX-XXXXX

 ## System Requirements: